 The most commonly and well-known use is in enhancing the light returned from vehicle headlights to enable the drivers to detect warnings, impart information and aid the driver through the necessary manoeuvres.
 For this reason road traffic signs are equipped with retroreflective material.

 Another application is high-visibility clothing for workers, authority personal etc. to be safely and effectively visible.
-Equipment for life rafts/boats and life vests use retroreflective material according to SOLAS rules.
+Equipment for life rafts/boats and life vests use retroreflective material according to SOLAS regulations.

-Retroreflective material for aids to navigation has a widespread use in narrow and complicated waters and fairways, including ice condition and long and dark nights during wintertime.
-Retroreflective material is a cheap and effective way to obtain high level of night time conspicuity.
+Retroreflective material for marine aids to navigation has a widespread use in narrow and complicated waters and fairways, including ice conditions and long and dark nights during wintertime.
+Retroreflective material is a cheap and effective way to obtain a high level of night time conspicuity.

-The IALA Recommendation E- 106 describes the nautical requirement for use of retroreflective material on floating aids according to the IALA Maritime Buoyage System (MBS), but only limited information is available on what retroreflectivity is and how retroreflectivity is achieved.
+The IALA Recommendation R0106(E- 106) describes the nautical requirement for use of retroreflective material on floating aids according to the IALA Maritime Buoyage System (MBS).This guideline will give more detailed information on what retroreflectivity is and how retroreflectivity is achieved.